yujisatojr/rails-lms-template/README.md

     rails credentials:edit
     ```

-    Running this command will open an editor (usually Vi or Vim).
-You can exit immediately by pressing `:q`.

-2. Setup Credentials

-    Once you have `master.key` in place, you can edit `credentials.yml.enc` to include your sensitive information.

     ```bash
+    # Use the command below to specify an editor. (e.g., use 'code' if your preferred editor is Visual Studio Code)
-    rails credentials:edit
+    EDITOR="code --wait" bin/rails credentials:edit
     ```

+    Save and close the editor.

+2. Setup Credentials

-    This command will open your default editor.
-You can add your credentials in YAML format like so:
+    Once you have opened up your editor, add your credentials in YAML format like so:

     ```yaml
     email:
         username: your_email@example.com
         password: your_password
     ```

     Save and close the editor.